EPCCed/2026-03-02-Fortran-intro/_episodes/14-namelists.md

 /
 ```

-The ordering of variables in the name list does not matter, the previous example could also have
+The ordering of variables in the namelist does not matter, so the previous
-been written as
+example could also have been written as
 ```
 &ints
 c = 3